Aish HaTorah: Politics

 The organization is ideologically conservative.
 Its officials have stated they oppose a full hand-over of the West Bank to the Palestinians.
-In 2012, Aish HaTorah officials were linked to the Clarion Fund, publishers of the controversial film The Third Jihad, alleging a muslim strategy to infiltrate and dominate America.
+In 2012, Aish HaTorah officials were linked to the Clarion Fund, publishers of the controversial film The Third Jihad, alleging a Muslim strategy to infiltrate and dominate America.

 Activities

-Aish operates roughly 30 full-time branches on five continents, providing seminars, singles events, executive learning groups, Shabbat and Jewish holiday programs, and community-building.
+Aish operates roughly 32 full-time branches on five continents, providing seminars, singles events, executive learning groups, Shabbat and Jewish holiday programs, and community-building.
 Its Jerusalem headquarters includes a high-tech main campus and outreach center featuring a rooftop vista overlooking the Temple Mount.

 The organization operates a website at Aish.com that attracts a global audience.
 Among the services offered are live chat sessions with Rabbis who are available to answer questions.

 In the late 1998, Rabbi Yaakov Deyo, then Educational Director of the Los Angeles branch of Aish, invented the speed dating concept.
 Speed dating events under the auspices of Aish have continued to the present, designed to promote marriages between Jewish partners and thus continue the Jewish tradition.

 In 2001, the Israeli Foreign Ministry worked with Aish HaTorah to create the Hasbara Fellowships, an initiative designed to combat anti-Israel ideas on North American college campuses.
+A 2001 investigation by The Guardian linked the pro-Israel media monitoring group HonestReporting's early operations to Aish HaTorah, which was described at the time as a right-wing extremist organization.

 In December 2013, Aish HaTorah of New York filed suit against its former chief financial officer Jacob Fetman to enforce a Beth Din ruling that Fetman had stolen $20 million in funds from the organization.